From Sharing Stories to Saving Lives

 America’s prolonged military conflicts over the past 17 years have exposed an aging and ineffective health care system, ill-prepared for the type and severity of the latest round of war-related injuries.
 Upwards of 20 percent of the 2.7 million Iraq and Afghanistan veterans will experience post-traumatic stress or depression, according to the U.S. Department of Veterans Affairs (VA).
 The VA is not equipped to effectively or comprehensively treat the complexity of every veteran’s mental and physical wounds, leaving former service members to cope with limited and inadequate treatment options.
 Veterans are often placated with “cocktails” of prescription drugs, including powerful and addictive opiates.
 The current arrangement is not meeting veterans’ healthcare needs.

 Medical cannabis is a proven, safe and common-sense personal health management option, free of the devastating side effects of opiate-based drugs.
-It is now legal in 29 states and is recognized by experts such as the American College of Physicians, the American Public Health Association and the American Nurses Association as a safer alternative to many federally legal treatments.
+It is now legal in 33 states plus D.C. and is recognized by experts such as the American College of Physicians, the American Public Health Association and the American Nurses Association as a safer alternative to many federally legal treatments.
 Medicinal cannabis is an incredibly effective tool for veterans challenged with managing the symptoms of their wounds.

 Our stories are important.
 Our stories make history.

 "Thank you for doing this.
 Cannabis is the only way I've managed to deal with my pain and social anxiety successfully without opioids and benzos."

 - David R.

 "I am a retired MSG from the Army, I finally got my 100% Total and Permanent and I used Cannabis to get off Oxycodone after spinal surgery.
 I moved to New Mexico last August to be allowed legal Medical Cannabis.
 I'm alive because of pot, so I will help other veterans and would love to testify before Congress or the President."